jonjacobs24/wnv-prediction/README.md

 │
 ├── Old Notebooks                        <- notebooks of a priliminary analysis │
-├── production                           <- working directory of pyhton scripts for model delpoyment
+├── WNVPrediction                        <- working directory of pyhton scripts for model delpoyment